Same Weighting for Different Keyword Fields

 Title - 200 Characters (inlcuding spaces)

 According to Amazon's Style Guides, the title should be limited to 80 - 200 characters though, depending on the product category.

 Pro Tip: On mobile devices only around 70 of the title's characters will be visible, so make sure to place your most relevant keywords with the biggest selling points at the start of the title!

 Backend Searchterms - 249 Bytes

 Since August 2018 most product categories only allow a total of 249 Bytes accross all backend keywords.

 This is explained in more detail in this article (click here).

-Theoretically 500 characters can be placed into a single bulletpoint, but due to reasons of readability it is not recommended to surpass 2 rows per bulletpoint.
+Theoretically 500 characters can be placed into a single bulletpoint, but only the first 1000 bytes are incexed.
+Also due to reasons of readability, it is therefore not recommended to surpass 200 bytes or 2 rows per bulletpoint.

 Pro Tip: Mobile devices will only display 3-4 bulletpoints.
 Similarly to the title the strongest arguments should therefore be placed in the first 3 bulletpoints.